-CAPIC representatives attending lobbying events plays the primary role of presenting members' concern to stakeholders and report feedbacks to members.
-As such, representatives must be CAPIC members who have knowledge of the discussion on the agenda and have the communication skills connecting members with stakeholders.
-CAPIC representatives must act on the best interests of members at all time.
+CAPIC representatives attending any lobbying events play the primary role of presenting members' concerns to stakeholders and reporting feedback to members.
+As such, representatives must be CAPIC members who have knowledge of the discussion on the agenda and have the communication skills, connecting members with stakeholders.
+CAPIC representatives must act in the best interest of CAPIC members at all times.